danielonsombi/ReactTypeScript/README.md

 However, it is an initial investment that pays in the long run.
 Once you get the hang of it, the benefit you get outweighs the time you spend on it.

-Note that, with the ctypescript template, the App.js and index.js files no longer exist in the src folder.
+Note that, with the typescript template, the App.js and index.js files no longer exist in the src folder.
 Instead, we have app.tsx and index.tsx files.
 The index.tsx is the entry point to our app that mounts the app.tsx to the room DOM.
 App.tsx contains the app component which is the root component.
 When working with the tsx, this should be maintained throughout the implementation.
 If one falls back to using the .js extension, the app breaks.

 If you hover on the App() component, it tells you it is a function that returns a JSX element.
 This is refered to as type inferrence.